IzuMi1217/my-portfolio/content/about/about.md

 headless: true

 # Order that this section appears on the page.
-weight: 10
+weight: 5

-title: Hello

-summary: Hello!
+title: Hello!
 I'm a Honours student at the University of Sydney at Future System Architechture Lab (FSA-Lab) supervised by A/Prof. Shuaiwen Leon Song.
 My research focouses on Machine Learning Systems design.

 # Choose the user profile to display